FAQ: Frequently Asked Questions

 in residence hall situations maintain a higher GPA and graduation rate than those who live off-campus.

-New for 2012-13: only students who have been offered UO admission will be able to apply for on-campus housing.
+Only students who have been offered UO admission will be able to apply for on-campus housing.
 The application, residence hall contract and initial payment are combined into an integrated online process through DuckWeb (duckweb.uoregon.edu).

 How it works:

 - Once offered admission by the university, students may log onto DuckWeb and access the “Housing” menu.

 - In the “Housing” section of DuckWeb, they can fill out and submit an application, read and electronically sign the residence hall contract, and make an initial payment that includes the application fee of $50 and prepayment of $350.

 - When these steps are all complete, the student will have secured a residence hall space with University Housing for fall 2014-15.
 All three steps (application, contract and payment) must be complete to secure a space.

 - University Housing will assign students their rooms during the summer of 2014, based on application data, academic residential programs, FIG choices, and other considerations.
 Room assignment information will be sent to students in August 2014.

 Housing applications are only accepted from students who have been admitted to the University.